What is the law?

-Landlords have the right of access to rented premises to fit smoke alarms after giving the tenant at least two day's notice.
+Landlords have the right of access to rented premises to fit smoke alarms after giving the tenant at least two days’ notice.

-Neither the landlord nor the tenant are, except with reasonable excuse, permitted to remove or interfere with the operation of a smoke alarm fitted in the rented premises.
+It’s the law that neither the landlord nor the tenant are, except with reasonable excuse, permitted to remove or interfere with the operation of a smoke alarm fitted in the rented premises.